nuviotech/manageecom-api/README.md

 # SellerProductAPI

-"first set the database name and port number in application.properties file"
+first set the database name and port number in application.properties file

 ****************************************************************************